 Regulation (EU) No 517/2014 foresees the implementation of a phase-down of hydrofluorocarbons (HFCs) under which the placing on the market of HFCs by each undertaking is subject to quantitative limits.
 From 1 January 2015 a quota is required for producers and importers placing at least 100 tonnes of CO2 equivalent of HFCs in bulk on the market in a calendar year.

 The European Commission allocates quotas in accordance with Article 16, as well as Annexes V and VI, of the Regulation.
-The quotas are allocated in tonnes of CO2 equivalent to importers and producers of 'bulk' gases.
+The quotas are allocated in tonnes CO2 equivalent to importers and producers of 'bulk' gases.
 Quotas are not allocated to producers and importers of gases contained in products and equipment.

 An electronic registry for quota for placing HFCs on the market, the HFC Registry, is being set up in line with Article 17 of the Regulation.
 Registration in the HFC Registry is compulsory for companies to receive a quota.
 It is also compulsory for producers and importers supplying, or undertakings in receipt of HFCs for the purpose listed in Article 15(2), namely HFCs imported for destruction, for use as feedstock, directly exported in bulk, as well as for use in military equipment, in semiconductor manufacture or for metered dose inhalers (MDIs).